Dental Hygiene: Is it Really Necessary?

 Is there anything nicer than being greeted with a warm friendly smile?
 A smile can make even the saddest person’s face light up.
 When we smile we feel more confident, our mood changes, and people around us benefit too.
 A nice set of white teeth can also enhance our beauty, and open doors to lots of wonderful and exciting opportunities.

 Oral hygiene is necessary for effective long term dental health and we achieve this by regular brushing and flossing.
 Try to brush least twice a day and once again before bed, these are the simplest ways to maintain great oral hygiene.
 Dentists will recommend professional cleaning by a hygienist, this should be done every six months.
-Some find this process little unpleasant rather than painful, but it is strongly recommend nevertheless.
+Some find this process little unpleasant rather than painful, but it is strongly recommended nevertheless.

 Our pearly whites have a very important role to play, they help us chew our food, they add definition and structure to our face and give us a nicer smile.
 A word of warning though, be careful when chewing toffee, many an old dear has lost a tooth (or two) in the process of munching that particular candy.

 Good dental hygiene involves brushing your teeth at least twice a day, use toothpaste and mouthwash to help reduce the build up of plaque on your teeth.
 While brushing is an important element of good dental hygiene, flossing removes food particles trapped between the teeth and below the gum line.
 By doing these steps, you can prevent the build-up of plaque and tartar.